fossasia/Event-Safety-Measures/README.md

 ## Protections while you’re in Singapore, including at the Summit

+- Find the closest PHPC to your accommodation at [FluGoWhere](https://flugowhere.gov.sg).
 - If you wake up feeling unwell, or have a sore throat, or a cough, phone the PHPC nearest to where you are staying for advice.
 Please don’t come to the venue before doing this.
 TODO add links for hotels we know visitors are using.
 - If you brought a thermometer then please at least check your temperature before you come to the venue (the Ministry of Health recommends checking twice a day).
 If you have a fever then phone the PHPC nearest to where you are staying for advice.
 Please don’t come to the venue with a fever.
 - If you start to feel unwell during the conference, please find a quiet corner, phone the PHPC nearest to where you are staying (not the one nearest to the venue), and act on their advice.